ILIAS-eLearning/ILIAS/components/ILIAS/StudyProgramme/ROADMAP.md

   ids instead of getting them from complete settings objects.

 # ilObjStudyProgrammeMembersGUI / ilPRGAssignmentFilter
-* There are sorting and range options in the GUI that saould move to the Filter.
+* There are sorting and range options in the GUI that should move to the Filter.

 # ilObjStudyProgramme
 * The query whether there are relevant progresses (canBeRemoved) should go into the repo and